This post might have affiliate links, please check out my full disclosure policy.

 Freezing instructions: This can also be frozen for up to 3 months.
 Place the ganache in an airtight container, and cover it with plastic wrap and a layer of foil.
 Let thaw overnight in the refrigerator before whipping and using.

-From Scratch Chocolate Ganache Frosting
+From-Scratch Whipped Chocolate Ganache Frosting

 Ingredients

-- 12 oz semi sweet chocolate 50-60% or dark chocolate (341g)
+- 12 oz semi sweet chocolate, 50-60% or dark chocolate (341g)

 - 12 oz heavy whipping cream